 One can achieve microsegmentation through IAM policy in certain scenarios.
 For e.g., one can assign the instances running CentOS 7.X with a specific IAM policy.
 Similarly, the resources in the non-AWS hybrid environments could share an IAM policy to be used for S3.
 As you can imagine, this is simply a non-trivial exercise.

 Apart from the complexity in managing per-user policy versus policies associated with a Role (since a group of users or principals will be affected when there are changes), IAM credentials are not tied to a resource.
 They are, in fact, tied to a principal which can itself laterally move.
 For example, let’s say the IAM access keys intended for a specific user are leaked.
 The attacker can now assume those credentials and thus take over as the user.

 Overcoming Complexity in PaaS Security With Microsegmentation

 At Valtix, we are working with customers to provide network security at a granular level for enterprise use cases.
-With our network security platform, enterprises can create “tag” based Address Objects to restrict access to internal S3 buckets in a multi-cloud/hybrid-cloud environment.
+With our cloud security platform, enterprises can create “tag” based Address Objects to restrict access to internal S3 buckets in a multi-cloud/hybrid-cloud environment.
 These tags can be native attributes such as “VPC”, “Security Group”, “Instance”, etc.,

 Let’s revisit the challenges and risks described above.
 Now with Valtix, we would have achieved the above security use cases in the following way.

 - Define an Address Object based on the Tag “OS=CentOS 7.X”.